 Normally I rack my brain week after week to come up with a good theme for the Serious Entertaining menu of the week.
 This time, there's only one thing on my mind: barbecue.

-Lucky for me, our grilling guru Josh Bousel has a slew of well-tested recipes on the site already adapted for the home cook.
+Lucky for me, our grilling authority Josh Bousel has a slew of well-tested recipes on the site already adapted for the home cook.
 Here's what you should be serving this weekend.
 I mean it.

 The Main Course: Barbecue